camdez/checkbox.el/README.md

 - WAITING Review report<>
 ```

-Note that the first marker is 0.
+Note that the first state is 0.

 Alternatives
 ------------